situmtech/react-native/example/README.md

 6. [**Show a building's full info**](https://github.com/situmtech/situm-react-native-plugin/blob/feature/update-SDK-2.83.7/example/src/examples/BuildingFullInfo.tsx): Learn how to fetch all the information related to a building with just one call.
 7. [**Show the route between pois**](https://github.com/situmtech/situm-react-native-plugin/blob/feature/update-SDK-2.83.7/example/src/examples/RouteBetweenPOIs.tsx): Learn how to retrieve all the info of a route between 2 pois.
 8. [**Draw route between pois**](https://github.com/situmtech/situm-react-native-plugin/blob/feature/update-SDK-2.83.7/example/src/examples/DrawRouteBetweenPOIs.tsx): Learn how to draw a route between 2 pois above a floor plan.
 9. [**Draw POIs with custom icons**](https://github.com/situmtech/situm-react-native-plugin/blob/feature/update-SDK-2.83.7/example/src/examples/GetPoisIcons.tsx): Learn how to display POIs with custom icons.
-You may need to know first how to [<i>create a custom POI category with custom icons</i>](https://situm.com/docs/cartography-management/#poi-categories).
+You may need to know first how to [_create a custom POI category with custom icons_](https://situm.com/docs/cartography-management/#poi-categories).
 10. [**Set cache max age and invalidate it**](https://github.com/situmtech/situm-react-native-plugin/blob/feature/update-SDK-2.83.7/example/src/examples/SetCacheMaxAge.tsx): Learn how to set the maximum cache age and how to invalidate it.

 ## Submitting Contributions <a name="contributions"/>